The Night of the Iguana

 Nominee: Three 1992 Olivier Awards

-Set against the lush, suffocating heat of a Puerta Vallarta hillside, Williams’ sweeping drama explores the fragile human need for connection, the burden of the past, and the desperate search for meaning at the edge of everything.
-By turns darkly comic, heartbreaking, and profoundly tender, The Night of the Iguana stands as one of the great American plays — a work of blazing humanity from the master of the American stage.
+Set against the lush, suffocating heat of a Puerta Vallarta hillside.
+Williams’ sweeping drama explores the fragile human need for connection, the burden of the past, and the desperate search for meaning at the edge of everything.
+By turns darkly comic, heartbreaking, and profoundly tender.
+The Night of the Iguana stands as one of the great American plays.
+A work of blazing humanity from the master of the American stage.

 Some people, they just go to pieces.